 UrbanArias debuted at the Keegan Theatre in Northwest DC in January 2020, and the company looks forward to returning there for performances of Stephen Eddins’ Why I Live at the P.O. in April 2022.

 In keeping with Robert Wood’s original mission to break down the perceived barriers that keep people from engaging with opera, all UrbanArias performances are structured to appeal to both avid opera fans and first-time opera goers by:

 - … commissioning and presenting works in English, reinforcing opera’s relevance as a theatrical and musical art form for today’s audiences;

-- We perform works by composers whose music is accessible to a broad range of audience members;
+- … performing works by composers from a wide range of musical styles whose music is accessible to a broad audience;

 - … featuring preeminent national directors, designers and singers like Karen Slack, Emily Pulley, Sidney Outlaw, Michael Mayes, Kristine McIntyre, Keith Phares, Timothy Mix, Caroline Worra, Dennis Darling, and Briana Elyse Hunter, and world-class regional favorites like Ian McEuen and Melissa Wimbish.

 - … presenting works in a range of Arlington, VA and Washington, DC, venues to increase opportunities for audience engagement and to connect with a broader range of community partners.

 UrbanArias’ fresh approach to opera and commitment to excellence contributes to the DC area’s artistic growth and cultural diversity and focuses national attention on opera as an important, timely, and current art form.

 Take a listen to company founder Robert Wood and board president Susan Derry talk about UrbanArias in an interview on the National Endowment for the Arts’ podcast: